RENOIR - A Dataset for Real Low-Light Image Noise Reduction: Acquisition of Natural Image Pairs

 \subsection{Main Assumptions and Notations}

 In this section we present the main assumptions that form the basis of the acquisition procedure, intensity alignment, and noise level estimation.

-The following notations will be used in this paper: \begin{itemize} \item $R,I^r$ -- the reference image \item $C,I^c$ -- the clean image \item $N,I^n$ -- the noisy image \item $X$ -- one of the clean or noisy images \item $GT,I^{GT}$ -- the unknown ground truth image \item $\epsilon,\epsilon_r,\epsilon_c$ -- random variables for noise in the low-noise images \item $\epsilon_n$ -- random variable for noise the noisy images \item $\sigma^2(X)=\var(X)$ the variance of a random variable $X$ \end{itemize} It is shown in \cite{NoiseEstimation} that the noise in the digital camera images has short range correlations.
-However, we will ignore these correlations and assume that the two low-noise images $I^r$ (reference) and $I^c$ (clean) as well as the noisy image(s) $I^n$ (acquired with the "sandwich" procedure from Section \ref{sec:acq}) are all noisy versions of a common (unknown) ground truth image $I^{GT}$, corrupted by independent noise.
-We will see in experiments that our estimation method based on this assumption works very well in estimating the noise level in images.
-Note that the reference and clean images have low amounts of noise because many photons have been accumulated on the sensor during the long exposure time.
-We assume that the reference and clean images have the same noise distribution since the two images are of the same static scene with the same ISO level and exposure time.
-Thus,
+The following notations will be used in this paper: \begin{itemize} \item $R,I^r$ -- the reference image \item $C,I^c$ -- the clean image \item $N,I^n$ -- the noisy image \item $GT,I^{GT}$ -- the unknown ground truth image \item $\epsilon,\epsilon_r,\epsilon_c$ -- random variables for noise in the low-noise images \item $\epsilon_n$ -- random variable for noise the noisy images \item $\sigma^2(X)=\var(X)$ the variance of a random variable $X$ \end{itemize} We assume that the two low-noise images $I^r$ (reference) and $I^c$ (clean) as well as the noisy image(s) $I^n$ (acquired with the "sandwich" procedure from Section \ref{sec:acq}) are all noisy versions of a common (unknown) ground truth image $I^{GT}$, corrupted by zero-mean noise.
+Thus: